EOR

-The global cryptocurrency market now stands at $2.45 trillion, backed by stronger institutional participation and clearer regulation.
+The global cryptocurrency market stands at approximately $2.2 trillion (as of June 2026, per CoinMarketCap), backed by stronger institutional participation and clearer regulation.
 But while the market has scaled worldwide, hiring has not.
 Crypto teams recruit across borders, yet each country still enforces its own labor rules.

 This gap creates real risk.